-The aim of the study is to answer the question to what extent the specific combination of the universal prevention programme Taakspel [Task game] (for all children in a classroom), and the child-focused prevention programme Alles Kidzzz (for children who benefit insufficiently from the universal prevention programmes) is more effective in reducing these problems with children, than Taakspel or Alles Kidzzz separately, or than “normal” education.
+The aim of the study is to answer the question to what extent the combination of the universal prevention programme Taakspel [Task game] (for all children in a classroom) and the child-focused prevention programme Alles Kidzzz (for children who benefit insufficiently from the universal prevention programmes) is more effective in reducing psychosocial problems in children, than these programmes separately, or than “normal” education.
 Four conditions are compared in this study:

 - Taakspel & Alles Kidzzz;

 It is expected that condition 4 will be the most effective.
 But to be certain, research is needed.
 In addition, the professional factors that influence the quality of the implementation are also studied.

 Identifying variables that have an influence on the extent to which children can benefit from a prevention programme is an important next step to improve prevention programmes and the training of professionals.
 The research helps professionals and researchers who develop prevention programmes to learn to understand for which children certain programmes work or not and why.

 The study aims to develop prevention programmes in which proven prevention programmes for specific problems of certain groups of children can be offered cost-effectively.
 The study yields knowledge that can help more children in a better, more timely (preventive) and maybe also cheaper way.
 This type of knowledge also offers insight into the required competencies of professionals (teachers and counsellors in adequate education) to successfully implement prevention strategies in practice, and how to properly acquire these competences.